 The Office of Human Services Emergency Preparedness and Response (OHSEPR) provides leadership in human services preparedness and response while promoting self-sufficiency of individuals, families and special needs populations prior to, during and after disasters.

 ACF’s evaluation policy confirms our commitment to conducting evaluations and to using evidence from evaluations to inform policy and practice.
 ACF seeks to promote rigor, relevance, transparency, independence, and ethics in the conduct of evaluations.
 This policy addresses each of these principles.

 The American people have long shown their considerable compassion and generosity through a broad range of community-based entities, including a diverse group of faith-based organizations.
 Faith-based groups provide critical human services, and, in emergencies, they consistently stand shoulder-to-shoulder with government in the first line of response.
 Our nation is stronger for their work.

 ACF recognizes that without the engagement of secular and faith-based nonprofits, community organizations, neighborhoods and wider communities, services will not reach people who need them most.
 This initiative allows us to build and support partnerships with faith-based and community organizations in order to better serve individuals, families and communities in need.

-The purpose of the Healthy Marriage Initiative is to help couples, who have chosen marriage for themselves, gain greater access to marriage education services, on a voluntary basis, where they can acquire the skills and knowledge necessary to form and sustain a healthy marriage.
+The Healthy Marriage Initiative helps couples, who have chosen marriage for themselves, gain greater access to marriage education services, on a voluntary basis, where they can acquire the skills and knowledge necessary to form and sustain a healthy marriage.

 Together with the Department of Health and Human Services, ACF is well-positioned to address many of the challenges faced by the Hispanic community.
 ACF has identified important strategies to support underserved and/or underrepresented populations.
 These strategies call for strengthening research and programs targeting these populations and conducting outreach to stakeholders and providers.